A Biased Graph Neural Network Sampler with Near-Optimal Regret

-However, there are several critical issues related to the numerical stability and theoretical limitations of the BanditSampler \cite{liu2020bandit}.
+However, we will show in Section~\ref{sec:dilemma} that there are several critical issues related to the numerical stability and theoretical limitations of the BanditSampler \cite{liu2020bandit}.
 First, the reward function designed is numerically unstable.
-Second, the sampling variance is lower bounded by a non-optimizable identity.
-Third, their regret analysis implicitly assumes: (i) independence between rewards and previous sampling; (ii) bounded variation of dynamic of embeddings.
-However, their rewards (See \eqref{eq:bs_reward}), as a function of node embeddings, in fact depend on previous sampling and optimization trajectory, suggesting (i) is not a correct assumption in the context of GNN training, and (ii), one needs to take into account the training dynamics of GNN in order to obtain a variation bound for the soundness of regret analysis.
+Second, the bounded regret still can be regarded as a linear function of training horizon $ \T $.
+Third, their analysis relies on two strong implicit assumptions, and does \textit{not} account for the unavoidable dependency between embedding-dependent rewards and GNN training dynamics.